What to see in Abu Dhabi: the quieter side of the Emirates

 Located on Saadiyat Island, the Louvre Museum stands out for its modern architecture.
 Although not as large as the Louvre Museum in Paris, its floating structure and hypermodern dome design are worth a visit.
 The museum houses works ranging from Ancient Egypt to contemporary art.

-I was in the area surrounding the museum and discovered they were in the midst of a major urban transformation: they're building what will become the "Saadiyat Cultural District," which will include the Guggenheim Abu Dhabi, the Zayed National Museum, and other world-class museums.
-For now, everything looks like a work in progress, but in a few years, it will surely become one of the most important cultural centers in the Arab world.
+I was also in the area surrounding the museum and discovered that they were in the midst of an urban transformation: they are building what will become the "Saadiyat Cultural District," which will include the Guggenheim Abu Dhabi, the Zayed National Museum, and other world-class museums.

 🛕 Qasr Al Watan: The Presidential Palace is open to the public